2026-05-11 — Lunar Lake support, two-pass CPU detection, BootNext defensive, engineering polish

 - Check for

-setup_var - Applies to Skylake and newer; Sandy Bridge through Broadwell use a different voltage interface
+[SetupVar]patcher — UnderVolter handles CFG Lock / OC Lock natively, no external tools needed at boot time - Applies to Skylake and newer; Sandy Bridge through Broadwell use a different voltage interface

 5. OEM BIOS override — some firmware ignores MSR 0x150 entirely.
 Try updating BIOS to a newer version or check if an unlocked/modded BIOS is available for your model.